binkjakub/structured-evals/README.md

 birthday: 1990-01-01
 ```

-We can define the expected structure of the output and evaluate the predictions against the gold output.
-To perform evaluation we need to define structure of expected output and how it should be evaluated with the evaluators provided by this library:
+To perform evaluation we need to define structure of expected output and how it should be evaluated with the provided evaluators:
 ```python
 from sevals import BatchDictEval, DateEval, DictEval, EvalTextualMetric, EvaluationBatch, NumEval evaluator = BatchDictEval(